EggspressBlog/Eggspress/my_posts/getting_started/fork-and-deploy.md

 We can do this by opening Vercel's [dashboard view](https://vercel.com/dashboard).
 On this page, click the "Add new..." button and select "Project" from the dropdown menu.

 If you chose "Continue with Github" to create your Vercel account earlier, you should see your repositories listed by default.

+If not, you may need to "Install" Vercel on Github first.
+You can do this by clicking the "Install" button.
+Then, from the pop-up window that appears, click "Install" again.

-Click the "Import" button near the entry that corresponds with your Eggspress repository.
+Now click the "Import" button near the entry that corresponds with your Eggspress repository.

-Note: if you do not see your repository, please refer to Vercel's documentation on [importing projects](https://vercel.com/docs/getting-started-with-vercel/import) and for [troubleshooting](https://vercel.com/guides/unable-to-find-github-repository) missing repositories.
+Note: if you still do not see your repository, please refer to Vercel's documentation on [importing projects](https://vercel.com/docs/getting-started-with-vercel/import) and for [troubleshooting](https://vercel.com/guides/unable-to-find-github-repository) missing repositories.

 ![](Pasted%20image%2020231125172817.png)